r3c/cottle/docs/page/02-language.rst

 Passing variables
 -----------------

-To send variables so they can be used when a document is rendered you must provide them through a :type:`IContext` instance which is used as a render-time storage.
-This interface behaves quite like an immutable ``Dictionary<Cottle.Value, Cottle.Value>`` where :type:`Value` is a data structure able to store any value Cottle can handle.
+To send variables so they can be used when a document is rendered you must provide them through a :type:`IContext` instance which is used as a render-time and read-only storage.
+This interface behaves quite like a ``IReadOnlyDictionary<Cottle.Value, Cottle.Value>`` where :type:`Value` is a data structure able to store any value Cottle can handle.
 Key and value pairs within this dictionary are used as variable names and their associated values.

 Implicit constructors from some native .NET types to :type:`Value` type are provided so you usually don't have to explicitly do the conversion yourself but you can also create values using ``Value.FromSomething()`` static construction methods (where "Something" is a known .NET type).
 See API documentation about :type:`Value` type for details.